Turkcell/DigitalGate/README.md

 You can initialize login , register, switch account flows.

-The Digitalgate Android SDK is compatible with Android 4.3(API 18) and above.
+The Digitalgate Android SDK is compatible with Android 4.3(API 18), Support Library 26 and above.

 ## 2. Quick Start
 ### 2.1 Adding SDK to your Project